nickdanis/nickdanis.github.io/_wiki/overview.md

 EVAL is the component that evaluates the candidates based on a specific ranking of CON.
 Given an ordering of constraints and a candidate set, EVAL filters the candidate set until only the candidate (or candidates) survives that is *most harmonic*, or optimal.
 Essentially, the candidate with the fewest violations for the given constraint ranking survives.

+## Examples

+Before getting bogged down in definitions, lore, and metatheoretical symbology, let's see some examples.

 ## References